← All posts

 Hypoglycemia

 Glucose is the primary energy source for neurons.
-Low glucose levels lead to energy depletion in the brain.
+Low glucose levels lead to energy depletion, disrupting ATP-dependent ion pumps, causing ionic imbalance, membrane depolarization, and uncontrolled neuronal firing, resulting in seizures.

 Hyperglycemia

-Extreme hyperglycemia causes osmotic diuresis, dehydration, and potential electrolyte imbalances.
+Extreme hyperglycemia causes osmotic diuresis, dehydration, and electrolyte imbalances.
+These conditions disrupt neuronal function and indirectly increase the susceptibility to seizures.

 Seizures are sudden, uncontrolled electrical disturbance in the brain.
 They can cause changes in behavior, movements, feelings, and levels of consciousness.
 While seizures can result from various conditions, unprovoked seizures occur without a clear immediate cause.
 Understanding the underlying pathophysiology and management of unprovoked seizures is crucial for medical students, especially in the field of internal medicine.